 Graduate Teaching Assistant PhD Studentships

-The Department of Mathematical Sciences at the University of Liverpool invites applications for Graduate Teaching Assistant (GTA) studentships leading to a PhD and commencing study from the 1st October 2019.
+The Department of Mathematical Sciences at the University of Liverpool invites applications for Graduate Teaching Assistant (GTA) studentships leading to a PhD and commencing study as soon as possible.
+We particularly welcome applications of women candidates, and special consideration will be given to applications in the areas of Financial Mathematics and of Stochastics and Probability.

 Award Value: Each of the GTA studentships is for 3.5 years.
-It is fully funded, it currently covers University fees at the level set for UK/EU students plus provides a stipend in line with that paid to students funded by the research councils (tax-free maintenance grant of £14,777 [2018/19], subject to increase in 2019/20 and with rises anticipated in future years).
+It is fully funded, it currently covers University fees at the level set for UK/EU students plus provides a stipend in line with that paid to students funded by the research councils (tax-free maintenance grant of £15,009 [2019/20] and with rises anticipated in future years).
 Candidates from outside the EU are welcome to apply, but they should be aware that they need to find funding for to cover the difference between the overseas and the UK/EU student fees.

 Eligibility: Each project studentship is available to all applicants but the University fees are covered only at the UK/EU rate.
 In order to be eligible, candidates will need to secure the endorsement of their proposed supervisor(s).
 In order to achieve this, candidates should contact the proposed supervisor(s) and have them confirm to email@example.com that they agree to be their project advisor before the deadline.

-Deadline: The deadline for receiving applications is 15th February 2019.
+Deadline: The deadline for receiving applications is 2pm on Monday 11th November 2019.
 Please make contact with a project supervisor(s) and then apply online and mention the GTA positions in the box about possible sources of funding.
 All shortlisted candidates will be contacted and invited to visit the department, or interviewed on Skype, in order to discuss the opportunities available.
 We are likely to make offers soon after that.

 Supporting documents: School or college transcripts/certificates; university transcripts and degree certificates; evidence of English language proficiency (EU/Overseas applicants only); 2 letters of reference; research supervisor(s).
 You may name more than 1 project and order your preference, if applicable.
 (Only the endorsement of the supervisor(s) to 1 project is required to be eligible).
 Please also supply your Skype contact details.